Skip to Main Content

 The Business Analyst program prepares you for the Certified Business Analysis Professional (CBAP) exam.
 Understand the policies, operations, and structure of an organization and recommend solutions using the International Institute of Business Analysis’s (IIBA) Body of Knowledge.

-Location: Chicago Loop Campus
+Location: Loop Campus

 Crisis Communication Certificate